LedgerHQ/ledger-dev-doc/source/additional/publishing_an_app.rst

 provide a rationale for such decisions.
 Upon fixing identified issues, app authors will be allowed to re-submit their apps.
-Ledger is currently in the process of moving away from its own companion apps (Bitcoin, Ethereum, and Ripple chrome apps) as Google is going to deprecate Chrome apps in 2018.
+Ledger is currently in the process of moving away from its own companion apps (Bitcoin, Ethereum, and Ripple chrome apps) as Google has deprecated Chrome apps in 2018.
 To replace them, a new all-in-one native app called *Ledger Live* has been released on the 9th of July, 2018.
 This new platform will be open to pull requests for adding support for new cryptocurrencies in the coming months,